Cutting Granite Slabs

 Are you Cutting your Granite Slabs the best way?

-Sam, a good friend of ours and a very good customer, after working several years in the Granite Industry, decided to start his own Granite Shop a couple of years ago.
-We have been guiding Sam, through our experience in the Granite Fabrication Industry, to make his business more profitable, and thus being able to expand it.
+After working several years in the Granite Industry, Sam, a good friend of ours and an excellent customer, decided to start his own Granite Shop a couple of years ago.
+We have been guiding Sam through our experience in the Granite Fabrication Industry to make his business more profitable and thus expand it.

-I am aware using a Bridge Saw is imperative for the business, but as I am starting, I cannot afford one just right now.
+I know using a Bridge Saw is imperative for the business, but as I am starting, I cannot afford one right now.
 Is it okay if I Cut my pieces by hand?[/box_section]

-This was not the first time he heard such a question.
-I don’t want to get ahead, but the short answer is: you can do it by hand, but as soon as your workload grows is it going to prove difficult.
-You can have your Slabs Cut by another company (of course it will cut a slice of profit), but the truth is, that getting a Bridge Saw could be more affordable than what Sam thought.
+This was not the first time we had heard such a question.
+I don’t want to get ahead, but the short answer is that you can do it by hand, but as soon as your workload grows, it will prove difficult.
+You can have your Slabs Cut by another company (of course, it will cut a slice of profit), but the truth is that getting a Bridge Saw could be more affordable than Sam thought.
 Keep reading and discover why…

 Before going into Cutting a Slab, it is very important to check it against small cracks, as if we proceed to Cut it when a crack is present, we are running into the risk of the whole Slabs breaking.
 So, it is highly recommended to inspect the Slab very carefully.